 MEYER, ELEANOR.
 Director of Advising and Retention.
-D.B.A., California Southern University; M.P.A., University of Deleware; B.A., University of Connecticut.
+B.A., University of Connecticut; M.P.A., University of Delaware; D.B.A., California Southern University.

 MILLER, DEBORAH.
-Nursing.
+Nursing Instructor.
 A.A.S., Calhoun Community College; B.S.N., M.S.N., The University of Alabama in Huntsville; D.N.P., The University of Alabama in Huntsville.